aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 Remember about the `Contact`s we said earlier that are stored as ObjectId? `populate` here is used to actually display the content of the `Contact` - instead of just as an `ObjectId` (this is the "convert back to `Contact` part we discussed earlier when we were writing model for `User`).
 First, we have `populate("contacts")` to tell MongoDB to populate the `contacts` field in the `User` object.
 Then, the `{name: 1, number: 1}` is to include name and number in a `Contact` entity.
 If you don't want to include name for example, you can leave the field out.

 This file only consists of GET-ing users.
 For adding users, we will handle that in a different file, `registerController`.
-But I'll handle that to you.
+But I'll hand that to you.

 > Task: Write a controller that supports adding users.
 The request contains username, name, email, and password.
 You should try to validate your username, email, and password (just simple `if`s are sufficient).
 For email validation, you might want to see [this](https://uibakery.io/regex-library/email).
 And you will also want to hash our password before saving to our database, using [bcrypt](https://nordvpn.com/blog/what-is-bcrypt/).
 Basically, just use this in your code
 > ```typescript